malcolmbarrett/metaconfoundr/README.md

 <img src="man/figures/README-unnamed-chunk-3-1.png" width="100%" />

-metaconfoundr also includes geoms and scales to make output similar to other types of bias assessments for meta-analyses
+metaconfoundr also includes geoms and scales to make output similar to other types of bias assessments for meta-analyses.

 ``` r
 mc_trafficlight(mc_ipi) +